Shack Shine Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

-- This figure includes $20,000 for the first subterritory, plus $12,000 for one additional subterritory.
+- The low figure includes $20,000 for the first subterritory, plus $12,000 for one additional subterritory.
 While the majority of franchises will be two territories, Shack Shine may sell more than two subterritory franchises in certain appropriate markets or circumstances.
-The high amount above reflects a franchisee purchasing three subterritories.
+The high amount above reflects a franchisee purchasing four subterritories.
 The subterritory Initial Fee is $12,000 per each additional subterritory.

 3. Computer Hardware and Software: $0 to $1,500